curl/curl/docs/HTTP-COOKIES.md

   The Netscape cookie file format stores one cookie per physical line in the file with a bunch of associated meta data, each field separated with TAB.
-That file is called the cookiejar in curl terminology.
+That file is called the cookie jar in curl terminology.

-  When libcurl saves a cookiejar, it creates a file header of its own in which there is a URL mention that will link to the web version of this document.
+  When libcurl saves a cookie jar, it creates a file header of its own in which there is a URL mention that will link to the web version of this document.

 ## Cookie file format